Joseph Ernest Atkins: Murders, trial, and execution

-Detective Schuster, a neighboring off-duty police officer who was returning home saw the flash of the gunshots and Joseph fleeing the scene.
+Neighboring off-duty police officer Detective Schuster saw the flash of the gunshots and Joseph fleeing.
 He called for backup and chased Joseph for several miles.
-Joseph was arrested after crashing and falling off of his motorcycle.
+Joseph was arrested after crashing his motorcycle.

-Arthur Henderson, the neighbor who Joseph had been drinking with the night before, would testify that Joseph told him "well, when I go home anything I see in sight I'm going to kill."
+Arthur Henderson, the neighbor with whom Joseph had been drinking, testified that Joseph told him "when I go home anything I see in sight I'm going to kill."

 In January 1986, Joseph Atkins was indicted for two counts of murder, two counts of assault with intent to kill, one count of first degree burglary, and two counts of unlawful possession of a weapon.
-Joseph's prior murder conviction made the murders of his father and Karen Patterson capital offenses.
-Prosecutors sought death sentences against him for both of the murders.
-In June 1986, Joseph was convicted of all of the charges.
+Joseph's prior murder conviction made the crime a capital case.
+Prosecutors sought death sentences for both murders.
+In June 1986, Joseph was convicted of all charges.
 His defense team argued for leniency on the grounds of his alcoholism and intoxication at the time the murders.
-However, the prosecution pointed to the cutting of the phone lines as evidence he was well aware of his actions.
+The prosecution pointed to the cutting of the phone lines as evidence that he was well aware of his actions.

-Referring to Joseph's using his military service as mitigation, the prosecution said "And you go to that wall in Washington, and there are fifty thousand names of soldiers who have died, of heroes.
+Referring to Joseph's use of his military service as mitigation, the prosecution said:And you go to that wall in Washington, and there are fifty thousand names of soldiers who have died, of heroes.
 You pick out any one of those names of the fifty thousand.
 Pick one out.
 Soldier, you've given the ultimate sacrifice.
 You've been there.
 Would your service in any way mitigate or excuse the horrible conduct of this defendant, the intentional, malicious murder of his father and of a 13-year-old, defenseless, innocent child?
 They would be insulted by the question were they alive, insulted by the question.
-To use that as an excuse for what went on here is insulting."

-After deliberating for just over an hour, the jury recommended a death sentence on both counts.
+To use that as an excuse for what went on here is insulting.After deliberating for just over an hour, the jury recommended a death sentence on both counts.
 One of Joseph's appeals concerned the issue of parole eligibility.
 South Carolina did not have life without parole at the time of the murders.

-During the trial, the jury asked the judge whether they could impose consecutive life sentences, having been previously told that Joseph would become eligible for parole after 20 years if he was given a life sentence.
+The jury asked the judge if they could impose consecutive life sentences, having been told that Joseph would become eligible for parole after 20 years of a life sentence.
 After the judge replied that the question of concurrent or consecutive sentences was his decision, the prosecution said the jury's actual question was if they could give Joseph a life sentence with no chance of parole for 40 years.